-Number Preset Name Description 01 Large Hall A large, orchestral hall with a smooth envelopment and natural decay 02 Medium Hall A natural-sounding, 38 meter hall with a moderate decay 03 Small Hall A natural-sounding, small hall with a bright attack and long deep end decay 04 Deep Blue Hall A large, diffuse hall with a bright attack and long deep end decay 05 Kick Drum Hall A big arena, kick drum sound with quick, initial energy and presence followed by smooth decay 06 Concert Hall A large, smooth, dark, and lush hall with maximum diffusion and a 2.5 second reverb tail 07 Vocal Hall This medium-sized hall has a clear reverb decay that doesn't get in the way of the vocal source.
-This is also a good reverb for piano 08 Choir Hall A medium-sized hall with lots of initial reflections to build up presence for multi- voiced material such as a vocal choir 09 Echo Hall The late echoes in this hall give a scattered and loose feel to the source material 10 Spare Chamber An ideal reverb for spare drums with maximum diffusion and spread.
-Adjust the 10 Share Chamber In ideal reverb for share druins with maximum difusion and spread.
-Adjust the Vocal Slan A poplinger reverb tail by changing room size. " vocai siap A nonlinear reverb with an oo minisecond siapback echo and a 150 Hz bass- 12 An excellent years reverb that makes lead years tracks stand out 12 Vocal Spread An excellent, vocal reverb that makes lead vocal tracks stand out 13 vocal Spread A vocal reverb with medium decay time and a reverb tail that has the low 14 Large Chamber A large smooth counding, reverberant space with a tight requency spectrum in the mix 14 Large Chamber A large, smooth sounding, reverberant space with a light set of reflections and 15 Seft Chamber A set sound in show here the heilds suisible with a medium descu 13 Soft Chamber A soft sounding chamber that builds quickly with a medium decay 10 wide Chamber A larger, spacious sound with a staggered density increase and a nice, defining 17 Small Chamber Small Chamber A small, tight chamber 10 Double Chamber A small chamber with an added dimension from a distant echo 19 Closely-placed delays double the source material 20 Large Room A large room with a moderate decay time 21 Medium Room A nice, general purpose, high definition, listening room 22 Small Room A natural sounding, small room reverb 23 Lead Vocal Room A medium-sized room with echoes at 65 milliseconds to make vocals and individual, non-percussive instruments punch through the mix.
-24 Guitar Room A very small space that can be used to add body to acoustic instruments 25 Tiled Room A very small, bright room 26 Bright Ambience Adds ambience without losing frequency content of the original material 27 Slight Ambience This is used to slightly open up the sound giving a reverberated feel to the source material.
+Number Preset Name Description 01 Large Hall A large, orchestral hall with a smooth envelopment and natural decay 02 Medium Hall A natural-sounding, 38 meter hall with a moderate decay 03 Small Hall A natural-sounding, small hall with a bright attack and long deep end decay 04 Deep Blue Hall A large, diffuse hall with a bright attack and long deep end decay 05 Kick Drum Hall A big arena, kick drum sound with quick, initial energy and presence followed by smooth decay 06 Concert Hall A large, smooth, dark, and lush hall with maximum diffusion and a 2.5 second reverb tail 07 Vocal Hall This medim-sized hall has a clear reverb decay that doesn't get in the way of the vocal source.
+This is also a good reverb for piano.
+08 Choir Hall A medium-sized hall with lots of initial reflections to build up presence for multi- voiced material such as a vocal choir.
+09 Echo Hall The late echoes in this hall give a scattered and loose feel to the source material.
+10 Snare Chamber An ideal reverb for snare drums with maximum diffusion and spread.
+Adjust the length of the reverb tail by changing room size.
+11 Vocal Slap A nonlinear reverb with an 80 millisecond slapback echo and a 130 Hz bass- boosted decay trail 12 Hit Vocal An excellent, vocal reverb that makes lead vocal tracks stand out 13 Vocal Spread A vocal reverb with medium decay time and a reverb tail that has the low frequencies attenuated to fit the track into a tight frequency spectrum in the mix 14 Large Chamber A large, smooth sounding, reverberant space with a tight set of reflections and medium decay 15 Soft Chamber A soft sounding chamber that builds quickly with a medium decay 16 Wide Chamber A larger, spacious sound with a staggered density increase and a nice, defining echo group 17 Small Chamber A small, tight chamber 18 Double Chamber A small chamber with an added dimension from a distant echo 19 Wide Vox Closely-placed delays double the source material 20 Large Room Medium Room A large room with a moderate decay time 21 Medium Room Small Room A nice, general purpose, high definition, listening room A natural sounding, small room reverb 23 Lead Vocal Room A medium-sized room with echoes at 65 milliseconds to make vocals and 24 Guitar Room individual, non-percussive instruments punch through the mix.
+24 Tiled Room A very small space that can be used to add body to acoustic instruments A very small, bright room 25 Bright Ambience Adds ambience without losing frequency content of the original material 20 Slight Ambience This is used to slightly open up the sound giving a reverberated fell to the source 21 Singlit Ambience material.
 It works well with a wide variety of sources.
-28 Mid Ambience Ambience with a little extra presence 29 Large Plate An old standard, large, bright and very diffuse plate reverb 30 Medium Plate A rather large plate with a medium decay time 31 Vocal Plate A thin plate with very little low end reverberation 32 Small Plate A small, tight, plate reverb 33 Stadium PA Echo A special effect sound 34 Nonlinear 200ms An unnaturally, quickly-decaying 200 millisecond reverb.
-Good for getting a gated L drum type sound without the abrupt closing gate tail.
+28 Mid Ambience Ambience with a little extra prescence 20 Large Plate An old standard, large, bright and very diffuse plate reverb 30 Medium Plate A rather large plate with a medium decay time 30 Vocal Plate A thin plate with very little, low end reverberation 32 Small Plate A small, tight, plate reverb 33 Stadium PA Echo A special effect sound 34 Nonlinear 200ms An unnaturally, quickly-decaying 200 millisecond reverb.
+Good for getting a gated drum type sound without the abrupt closing gate tail.
 35 Nonlinear 120ms A unnaturally, quickly-decaying 120 millisecond reverb.